hdShang/arxiv-daily/docs/cs-AI/2025-06-04/papers/250604018v2-agentmisalignment-measuring-the-propensity-for-misaligned-behaviour-.md

 ---
 layout: default
-title: AgentMisalignment: Measuring the Propensity for Misaligned Behaviour in LLM-Based Agents
+title: "AgentMisalignment: Measuring the Propensity for Misaligned Behaviour in LLM-Based Agents"
 ---

 # AgentMisalignment: Measuring the Propensity for Misaligned Behaviour in LLM-Based Agents